pablodecm/phd_thesis/src/105_chapter_5.md

 respective EFT parameter values.](gfx/105_chapter_5/Figure_009.pdf){
 #fig:Figure_009 width=60%}

+In addition to the BSM benchmarks, limits are also obtained for the cross section times branching ratio of Higgs pair production processes assuming in the EFT framework, varying $\kappa_\lambda$ in the range $[-20,20]$, while assuming that $\kappa_\textrm{t}=1$ and the rest of the couplings are zero.
+The results are shown in [Figure @fig:Figure_010], noting that the upper limit changes considerably in this range because the distribution of the final state properties change considerably, and consequently the process efficiency also varies.
+The EFT cross section prediction as a function of $\kappa_\lambda$ and keeping $\kappa_\textrm{t}=1$ is also shown in the previous figure, noting that no values of $\kappa_\lambda$ can be excluding and the currect level of experimental sensitivity.

 ![Observed and expected $\sigma(\textrm{pp} \rightarrow \textrm{HH}  \rightarrow
 \textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}})$ cross section limits on at 95\% CL